When to print yourself & when to use a printing service

 Your product labels showcase your brand, share important legal requirements and represent your company.
 Don’t cut corners on your reputation when choosing a label company.

-If you need any help deciding what is the best option for you, please feel free to call us at (800) 462-8379.
+If you need any help deciding, please feel free to call us at (800) 462-8379.
 Our Customer Care Center will be happy to help you with any label questions.